-The ratio here should be 1:1:<1 for acrylic paint, pouring medium, and water.
-The water content should never be more than a small amount because otherwise your paint will go too thin.
+The ratio here should be 1:2 for acrylic paint and pouring medium.
+But also add a small dash of water.
+The water content should never be more than a tablespoon because otherwise your paint will go too thin.

 Remember you can always add silicone oil (optional) for more cells production.
 Two to three drops in each color if you want to add this.